-In order to enhance efficiency, rather than creating a separate committee for sustainability, the Audit Committee and Risk Management Committee have jointly rendered and continue to render their support to the Board.
+In order to enhance efficiency, rather than creating a separate committee for sustainability, the Audit Committee and Risk Management Committee have rendered and continue to render their support to the Board.
 Their roles and responsibilities are expected to include the following:

-- Advising and recommending to the Board on its business strategies in the area of sustainability; - Monitoring the implementation of sustainability strategies as approved by the Board; - Recommending sustainability-related policies for adoption to the Board, and monitoring the implementation of the policies; - Recommending approval of material sustainability matters to the Board; - Overseeing the overall management of stakeholder engagement, including ensuring that grievance mechanisms are in place; - Overseeing the management of sustainability matters, with particular focus on matters material to the organisation; and - Overseeing the preparation of sustainability disclosures as required by laws and/or rules, and recommending to the Board for approval.
+- Advising the Board and recommending to it, business strategies in the area of sustainability; - Monitoring the implementation of sustainability strategies as approved by the Board; - Recommending sustainability-related policies for adoption to the Board, and monitoring the implementation of the policies; - Recommending material approval sustainability matters to the Board; - Overseeing the overall management of stakeholder engagement, including ensuring grievance mechanisms are in place; - Overseeing the management of sustainability matters, with particular focus on matters material to the organisation; and - Overseeing the preparation of sustainability disclosures as required by laws and/or rules, and recommending to the Board for approval.

 Nonetheless, embedding sustainability as part of IWCity's corporate culture will only be possible with strong leadership and hence it is our Executive Vice Chairman ("EVC") and Chief Executive Officer ("CEO") who have stepped up to the task of incorporating sustainability into our business strategies and business decisions.
 Playing a supporting and execution role will be the Sustainability Working Group ("SWG") comprising of various Heads of Departments and Managers.
-The SWG is also responsible in updating the EVC and CEO on the sustainability-related programmes and initiatives undertaken throughout the year
+The SWG is also responsible in updating the EVC and CEO on the sustainability-related programmes and initiatives undertaken throughout the year.

-Material Sustainability Matters
+Material Sustainable Matters

-For year 2020, we have conducted the materiality assessment process to identify and assess material sustainability matters for IWCity.
-The potential sustainability matters which are identified by the SWG are as follows:
+For year 2019, we have conducted the materiality assessment process to identify and assess material sustainable matters for IWCity.
+The potential sustainable matters which are identified by the SWG, as follows: